QuiltMC/rfcs/structure/0006-governance.md

 For this reason, personal character needs to be a high priority when electing members to the board, so that such a situation can be avoided.
 This can also be avoided by keeping the roles of the administrative board purely as steering and oversight and delegate ownerships to other relevant teams, such as Infrastructure.

+Teams manage their own members, which can lead to a team being corrupted.
+If that happens, the entire team would have to be dismissed.